Amin-BSH/Amin-BSH/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Hi+there!+It's+been+a+while+%F0%9F%91%8B)](https://git.io/typing-svg)

+I'm Mohammad amin Besharatian.
+I work as a front-end developer during the day.
+At night, I switch into my creator mode - spreading knowledge about software development and engineering!

 <!--
 **Amin-BSH/Amin-BSH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.